jesperstarkar/winston-influxdb2/README.md

 # InfluxDBv2 transport for Winston

-This module allows you to log [Winston](https://github.com/winstonjs/winston) messages to [InfluxDBv2](https://docs.influxdata.com/influxdb/v2/).
+This module allows you to store log messages from [Winston](https://github.com/winstonjs/winston) to [InfluxDBv2](https://docs.influxdata.com/influxdb/v2/).

 ## Installation